trozware/troznet/content/post/2022/swiftui-mac-2022.md

 ### Image Rendering

-While I am investigating charts, I experimented with another new SwiftUI feature: `ImageRenderer`.
-When I have made charts, I've often wanted to export them as images for upload.
-ImageRenderer allows us to convert a SwiftUI view into an image: on macOS, either `NSImage` or `CGImage`.
+While investigating charts, I experimented with another new SwiftUI feature: `ImageRenderer`.
+When I have made charts, I've often wanted to export them as images for upload. `ImageRenderer` allows us to convert a SwiftUI view into an image: on macOS, either `NSImage` or `CGImage`.

-The first step was to convert the chart view plus its labels, into a variable (modifers and RuleMark omitted from this code snippet for brevity):
+The first step was to convert the chart view plus its labels, into a variable (modifiers and RuleMark omitted from this code snippet for brevity):

 ```swift
 let chartView = Group {